Roger Reinert: Career

 Reinert began a political career when he was appointed to the Duluth City Council on January 12, 2004, filling the seat vacated by Herb Bergson, who had been elected mayor.
 In 2005, after completing Officer Training at Pensacola Naval Air Station in Florida, Reinert was commissioned as a Selected Reserve (SELRES) Naval Officer for the U.S. Navy Reserves.
 Shortly thereafter, Reinert was elected as City Council President, serving in 2006 and 2008.
 During this time, Reinert also worked as an educator at the University of Minnesota Duluth and Lake Superior College.

 Following Reinert's second presidential term on the Duluth City Council, he was elected into the Minnesota House of Representatives in 2008 for the Democratic-Farmer-Labor Party (DFL), and represented Saint Louis County in this position until 2010.
 He was a member of the House Taxes Committee, and also served on the Finance subcommittees for the Higher Education and Workforce Development Finance and Policy Division, the Public Safety Finance Division, and the Transportation Finance and Policy Division.
 Following this, he was elected into the Minnesota State Senate under the DFL representing Saint Louis County (District 7).
-Reinert was re-elected in 2012, defeating challenger Tyler Verry, and re-elected again in 2014.
+Reinert was re-elected in 2012, defeating challenger Tyler Verry.
 He did not seek re-election in 2016.

 In 2018 and 2019 Reinert was deployed to Afghanistan as a military public affairs officer.
 Upon his return in 2019, opened a legal and consulting firm, Reinert & Associates, where he acts as an attorney and managing partner.
 In March 2020, amidst the start of the COVID-19 pandemic, Reinert was deployed to Italy as part of an anti-virus crisis communications team.
 Reinert served as the Interim Executive Director at the Duluth Entertainment Convention Center (DECC) from June 2020–May 2021.

 In November 2021, the Secretary of the Navy awarded the Navy and Marine Corps Commendation Medal to Reinert due to his work during his COVID deployment in 2020.
 As of 2022, Reinert is still actively serving in the U.S. Navy Reserve.
 He is currently the Executive Officer of the Navy Public Affairs Element Headquarters (NPASE).
 Reinert is the Director of Public Relations/Media for the Duluth Air and Aviation Expo, and teaches at the College of St. Scholastica.

-Reinert won the 2023 election for mayor of Duluth, Minnesota, after incumbent mayor Emily Larson conceded the win.
+Reinert was elected mayor of Duluth, Minnesota in 2023, defeating incumbent mayor Emily Larson by a margin of 60%–40%.
 Reinert was sworn in as mayor on January 2, 2024.